Admin

 Responsible Uses

 In order to ensure a safe, positive, productive, and nurturing educational environment for all, students are expected to demonstrate responsible technology uses.
 Students will keep information, such as his/her password, address, phone number, birthday, and other identifiable information private.
-Students will report anyone who tries to use technology to hurt or harass other students or staff or anyone who makes him/her feel uncomfortable.
+Sharing personally identifiable information that might compromise a student's OCPS-issued account, even your own, is strictly prohibited.
+Students are strongly encouraged to report anyone who tries to use technology to hurt or harass other students or staff or anyone who makes him/her feel uncomfortable.

 Inappropriate Language